Accessibility

 Website

 The Web Content Accessibility Guidelines (WCAG) define requirements for designers and developers to improve accessibility for people with disabilities.
 It defines three levels of conformance: Level A, Level AA, and Level AAA.
-This website is fully conformant with WCAG 2.0 level AA.
-Fully conformant means that the content fully conforms to the accessibility standard without any exceptions.
+This website is designed to conform to WCAG 2.0 level AA requirements.

 Assistive Devices